mentalsmash/uno/CONTRIBUTING.md

 [You can request a free evaluation license from RTI](https://www.rti.com/free-trial).

-If you don't have/don't want to get a free license from RTI, you can still use `uno` with the alternative, "static" middleware (`uno.middleware.native`).
-No agent functionality will be available, and the UVN will need to be reconfigured by hand.
+If you don't have/don't want to get a free license from RTI, you can still use `uno` but the agent functionality will not be available, and the UVN will need to be reconfigured by hand.

 1. Once you have obtained `rti_license.dat`, copy (or symlink) it in the root of the `uno/` directory, so that it will be automatically picked up by tests: